mija/yuki.cfg/README.md

 when using config for first time be sure to write "exec yuki" in console. viewmodel settings might reset occasionally, fix this by execing yuki in console again.

+quickrcon.cfg, lollollol.cfg and quick.cfg are not needed, add them if you feel they'll be of use to you. quick.cfg = training config quickrcon.cfg = rcon version of quick (for non-local servers) lollollol.cfg = become the MLG pro you always knew you were

 Usage
 ============
 Press "F2" to see all non-default binds listed in console.